County Jail

 • Management of chronic illnesses

-• Access to prescription medications as required
+• Access to prescribed medications

-• Dental and optical care when necessary
+• Dental and vision care as required

 Mental Health Support